-In response to those who have been conditioned to be conspiracy theory deniers, supporters of government censorship and those who are suggesting their "facts" based perspective is based on a superior brand of logic as support for your complete disregard for the existence of high crime conspiracies....
-I would like to paraphrase for you the introduction of "Conspiracy Theory in America" written by Lance de Haven-Smith to add to your library of factual information.
-All of these ideas are from his writings, some of which I have copy and pasted word for word and others I have reorganized and paraphrased to articulate his message more clearly.
+In response to those who have been conditioned to be "Conspiracy Theory Deniers", supporters of "Government Censorship" and those who suggest their "Facts" based rationale is a superior brand of logic to defend your complete disregard for the potential and existence of High Crime Conspiracies....
+I would like to paraphrase for you the introduction of "Conspiracy Theory in America" written by Lance de Haven-Smith so you can add his work to your library of "Factual Information."

 A Conspiracy Theory is a belief that suspects an abuse of power over the people has taken place in an event or set of circumstances, that is the result of covert operations by a secret group of influential people or organizations.

 This phrase Conspiracy Theory did not even exist in the American lexicon until 1964, which is the year that JFK was shot and was created as a catchall for the criticism's of the Warren commissions conclusion about the Kennedy assassination.

 Initially, this term was not viewed in such a negative light but is now reflected as a cultural weakness in American society for carrying a tone of government distrust and is considered to be a symptom of impaired thinking akin to superstition and mental illness.

 Let me rephrase that.
 Conspiracy theory is considered a way of thinking that means you are mentally ill because you happen to believe that it’s possible that elite organizations *might* secretly be planning things that are not in the interest of the people and then lie, deny and cover up their actions.